 A major priority for the Emergency Medicine Network (EMNet) is to maintain its unique inventory of emergency departments, or emergency rooms (ERs), in the United States through the annual National Emergency Department Inventory (NEDI-USA).
 EMNet has created a smartphone app based on this unique national database.

-EMNet findERnow uses the smartphone’s GPS to quickly locate the user’s current location and the distance/driving time to the closest ER anywhere within the United States.
+Using the smartphone’s GPS, findERnow is able to to quickly locate the user’s current location and the distance/driving time to the closest ER anywhere within the United States.

 Learn more about the findERnow app here.